DAMA/LIBRA and dark matter: decisive tension or contrived cancellation: Abstract

 \section{Abstract}

-We assess the tension between DAMA/LIBRA and the latest dark matter annual modulation results from the ANAIS-112 and COSINE-100 NaI experiments, under a range of hypotheses ranging from physical to general parameterisations.
+The ANAIS-112 and COSINE-100 experiments were constructed to test the long-observed dark matter-like annual modulation signal reported by DAMA.
+While they have reported null results in their annual modulation search, it remains possible that the combined effects of quenching, efficiency, resolution and binning could transform a common nuclear recoil rate into a signal that is visible in some detectors but not others.
+We assess the tension between DAMA/LIBRA and these latest experiments, under a range of hypotheses ranging from physical to general parameterisations of a common nuclear recoil input.
 We find that, in the most physically-motivated cases, the tension between DAMA and these other NaI experiments exceeds 5$\sigma$.
 Lowering the tension to reasonable values requires significant tuning, such as overfitting with large numbers of free parameters, and opposite-sign modulation between recoil signals on sodium versus iodine.